The Hall of Heroes is proud to sponsor and join in local events in the talladega community! see upcoming and past events below:

-The hall of heroes hosted a series of Special Open Houses. everyone was enoucraged to visit the newest Tribute Displays, Historic Exhibits, and Veterans Photos throughout the museum. crowds joined to honor and commemorate Veterans Day, the 75th anniversary of the end of World War II, as well as the enshrinement of Class 2020 Veteran's Photos into the Hall of Heroes.
+The Hall of Heroes hosted a series of Special Open Houses. everyone was encouraged to visit the newest Tribute Displays, Historic Exhibits, and Veterans Photos throughout the museum. crowds joined to honor and commemorate Veterans Day, the 75th anniversary of the end of World War II, as well as the enshrinement of Class 2020 Veteran's Photos into the Hall of Heroes.

 Coffee and light Refreshments were served on the back deck for patrons to enjoy after touring the museum.

 Present, July 4th 2020 - Members of the 461st Air Control Wing deployed in theater with their JSTARS aircraft.

 Past - Mike Christian was born on October 17, 1940, in Huntsville, Alabama and enlisted in the United States Navy at the age of 17.